 Any other absence will be considered unexcused.
 This includes, but is not limited to, missing the bus, errands with parents, and not having a uniform ready for school.

-If your child has had three unexcused absences, school staff will meet with you to develop a plan to improve attendance and/or identify any barriers to attending school.
+If your child has had three unexcused absences, you will receive a notification from the school.
+At five unexcused absences, referral to the social worker will be made in order to develop a plan to improve attendance and identify any barriers to attending school.
 The school is required by law to make a report to Hennepin County Child Protection for educational neglect for children who have eight unexcused absences or excessive tardies and/or excused absences in a school year.